yoesk8/my-full-template/README.md

     > Each site has a fixed navigation menu and is accessible at all times.
 All content is presented with minimalistic approach.

 - I would like to build and maintain relationship with potential and current customers.
     > Customers are able to find a links to social channels at the bottom of each page.
-Alternatively they can contact by email or contact form.
+Alternatively they can contact via the contact form.

 ### As a new customer: